-These stories are just beginning.
+These stories of tragedy are just beginning.

-Yes, life is so beautiful.
+Life is so beautiful.

-In the process, in the wise counsel of the Dalai Lama, reflect on your own strength to carry on.
-Reflect on everything your own life is about.
+In the process, in the wise words of the Dalai Lama, reflect on your own strength to carry on.
+On everything your own life is about.
 Everything you hope for.

 Don’t sugarcoat.
 Do offer hope.
 And rest.

-Trust your instincts on ways to help that don’t sugarcoat what is in fact tragic, but that do align with that very human activity of carrying on.
+Trust your instincts as you find ways to help that don’t sugarcoat what is in fact tragic, but that do align with our very human activity of carrying on.
 It’s what we do.
 We keep going.

 And on dark nights, in dark times, we need rest.
 We all need rest.
 There will be days and nights when we’ll get it, days and nights when we won’t.
 But keep giving yourself permission for it.
 For that oxygen mask.
 Nourish yourself toward nourishing others.